-(a) For all personal injury claims, the Court will convene the first CDR session under Order 34A of the Rules of Court within 8 weeks after the filing of the memorandum of appearance.
-Solicitors must comply with the relevant CDR guidelines in Appendix B to these Practice Directions when preparing for and attending CDR sessions for personal injury claims.

-(b) During a CDR session, the Court may vary the automatic directions provided under Order 25, Rule 8 of the Rules of Court to facilitate settlement of the dispute, pursuant to its powers under O 34A, Rule 1(1) of the Rules of Court.
+- (a) For all personal injury claims that are filed in the Magistrate's Court and the District Court, and for all PIMA and industrial accident claims that are filed in the High Court on or after 1st December 2016 and transferred to the District Court, the Court will convene the first CDR session under Order 34A of the Rules of Court within 8 weeks after the filing of the memorandum of appearance.
+Solicitors must comply with the relevant CDR guidelines in Appendix B to these Practice Directions when preparing for and attending CDR sessions for personal injury claims. - (b) During a CDR session, the Court may vary the automatic directions provided under Order 25, Rule 8 of the Rules of Court to facilitate settlement of the dispute, pursuant to its powers under O 34A, Rule 1(1) of the Rules of Court.